AD-Wright/DWS-linux/README.md

 Try running the script from the command line.
 Navigate to the directory in terminal, then run `./DWS-linux.sh`.
 If there is an error message, proceed.
 - Wget errors are generally due to internet connectivity or file permission issues.
 - If the icon is not showing up in the system tray, try installing the TopIconsPlus shell extension.
-- If there is an icon assignment error, let me know - the RGB values probably need to be updated.
-Uncommenting the DEBUG line will output the RGB value of the current image if you want to try it yourself.
+- If there is an icon assignment error, let me know - something might be wrong with fetching the current DEFCON state.
+Uncommenting the DEBUG line will output the read-in value if you want to try some debugging yourself.

 ## Notes:
 This script was developed on an Ubuntu 18.04.2 install, and hasn't yet been tested on anything else.
 Feel free to let me know other distros that this successfully works on, I'll add them to this page.